tpougy/tpougy.github.io/src/content/projects/en/project-1/index.md

 Astro Sphere Lighthouse Score

-PT Astro Sphere is a static, minimalist, lightweight, lightning fast portfolio and blog theme based on my personal website.
+EN Astro Sphere is a static, minimalist, lightweight, lightning fast portfolio and blog theme based on my personal website.

 It is primarily Astro, Tailwind and Typescript, with a very small amount of SolidJS for stateful components.